Traveling to New Heights in Traverse City, Michigan

 After sorting ourselves out, Jeff toggled the burners into a sizzling whoosh and signaled the crew to let loose the line as we ascended into the cloud-laden sky.
 The ease with which we were lofted into the heavens was astounding.

 There was no bumpy jolt due to too rough tarmac, no continuous mind-numbing roar of jet engines and we certainly were not slammed back into our seats by a dizzying steep ascent.
-Below, our hard-hat wearing spectators waved us good-bye.
+Below, our hard-hat-wearing spectators waved us goodbye.
 We simply and gently lifted skyward so easily that it took a moment to realize how high up we were.
 The views were tremendous.
 Grand Traverse Bay, Deer, Birds, and The Hot Air Hitchhiker.

 We spotted deer breaking from the woods below, a flock of birds veering away from the balloon’s path and the incredible peacefulness of the skies broken only by the occasional burst of fired propane, heating the air above our heads.

-While the shadow of our massive basketed-balloon chased us across the forest floor far below, we looked the late afternoon sun in the eye as it broke free of the enveloping clouds.
+While the shadow of our massive basketed balloon chased us across the forest floor far below, we looked the late afternoon sun in the eye as it broke free of the enveloping clouds.
 As I leaned over the edge of the basket, I noticed what could only be described as a very surprised hitchhiker.

 A small spider hurriedly slid down its silken thread across the woven wicker of the basket until it reached the bottom edge and, surprisingly, beyond.
-It dangled briefly in mid-air before scrambling back up its spindly lifeline and clung to the side of the basket.
+It dangled briefly in mid-air before scrambling back up its spindly lifeline and clinging to the side of the basket.
 I doubt it was nearly as enthralled with the ride as we were.

 Our height was made ever so clear to us when a passing single-engine plane flew beneath us.
 Kathy mentioned that it appeared to be getting a little hazy.
-I pointed out that she was enveloped in the wisps of low hanging clouds.
+I pointed out that she was enveloped in the wisps of low-hanging clouds.
 Jeff later informed us that we had reached 3,400 feet.

 There was a majesty to our hot air balloon travel.
 The sense of freedom we felt as we stood in an open-air gondola with nothing between us and the clouds was extraordinary.
 Whether it was the beguiling sights we scanned from one horizon to the next or the sense that we were gliding effortlessly with the wind and no longer earthbound, it was enough to take the breath from our lungs and leave us feeling awe-struck.